LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_03_deploy_lambda_functions_in_aws/README.md

 # 02_03 Deploy Lambda Functions in AWS

-In this lesson you will use a CloudFormation template to deploy the AWS resources that will be used in the future lessons.
+In this lab you will use a CloudFormation template to deploy the AWS resources that will be used in the future lessons.

 ![resource diagram](./images/00-resource-diagram.png)